corrode/corrode.github.io/content/blog/enums.md

 Remember, the goal is to write code that is not only correct but also maintainable and understandable by your team.

 My recommendation is to use enums whenever you need to represent a set of possible values, like when representing the state of an object.
 For even stronger guarantees, consider the typestate pattern, especially in safety-critical applications.

-## Further Reading

-If you enjoyed this article, you might also like:

-- [Make Illegal States Unrepresentable](/blog/illegal-state/) - Learn how to use Rust's type system to prevent invalid states at compile time
-- [Idiomatic Rust](/#series-idiomatic-rust) - More articles on writing idiomatic Rust code